 - Coach: Provide support, encouragement, and guidance

 - Advocate: Provide access to resources, endorsement, and feelings of security

 - Minimum of one biweekly contact (email, phone, in-person)*

 - Participate in the Guardian Scholars mentor training program

-- Participate in Guardian Scholars Mentor Program activities
+- Participate in Guardian Scholars Mentor Program activities when available

 Mentors and students are welcomed to extend their mentorship after their one-year commitment to continue their friendship, collaboration, and pursuit of the student's goals.